klayveR/poe-log-monitor/AREA.md

 ### `labyrinth`
 - `trial` - `true` if the area is a trial of ascendancy

-    >⚠ In the current version [1.2.3], only the Aspirants' Plaza and the trial areas are supported.
+    >⚠ In the current version [1.2.4], only the Aspirants' Plaza and the trial areas are supported.

 ### `master`
 - *There's no data for this area type yet, I'll add the data as soon as possible.*

 ### `map`
-- *There's no data for this area type yet, I'll add the data as soon as possible.*
+- `level` - Zone/monster level of the area
+- `tier` - Tier of the map
+- `bosses` - An array of objects containing additional information for each boss in the area
+    - `name` - Name of the boss

 ### `unknown`
 - Areas of this type are currently unknown by the script.
 They will emit no additional data in the `info` object.